mit212/me212bashrc/README.md

 ```

 ## Usage
 For staff attempting to test the installation, and students working on their **final** projects, the [prc repo](https://github.com/mit212/prc) holds essentially the sum of all the labs, completed, so that students can work from an organized and identical starting point.
-This can be cloned and tested without hardware to ensure proper installation:
+This can be cloned and tested without hardware to ensure proper installation, **in a new terminal**:
 ```bash
 cd ~
 git clone https://github.com/mit212/prc.git